-The Fishway Act requires that an individual or governmental agency notify and obtain authorization from the Alaska Department of Fish and Game, Division of Habitat (Habitat) for activities within or across a stream used by fish if the department determines that such uses or activities could represent an impediment to the efficient passage of fish.
+The Fishway Act requires that an individual or governmental agency notify and obtain authorization from the Alaska Department of Fish and Game, Habitat Section (Habitat) for activities within or across a stream used by fish if the department determines that such uses or activities could represent an impediment to the efficient passage of fish.

 AS 16.05.841 - Fishway Required

 If the commissioner considers it necessary, every dam or other obstruction built by any person across a stream frequented by salmon or other fish shall be provided by that person with a durable and efficient fishway and a device for efficient passage for downstream migrants.
 The fishway or device or both shall be maintained in a practical and effective manner in the place, form, and capacity the commissioner approves, for which plans and specifications shall be approved by the commissioner upon application to it.
 The fishway or device shall be kept open, unobstructed, and supplied with a sufficient quantity of water to admit freely the passage of fish through it.